 Even before your child was born, their name was a critical part of their identity and something you may have agonized over for 9 months.
-Our Orlando Child Custody Attorneys understand that your child’s name is important not only to you but their future.
+Our attorneys understand that your child’s name is important not only to you but their future.

 When things change in your familial situation, it can seem like a logical step to also change your child’s name.
-This is not an easy process in Florida, and one that you will want to talk about with your Orlando Child Custody Attorney who can help you successfully complete the process.
+This is not an easy process in Florida, and one that you will want to talk about with your custody attorney who can help you successfully complete the process.

-If you are involved in an ongoing divorce, paternity or child custody action discuss with your Orlando Child Custody Attorney your desire of changing your child’s name as you may request a name change as a part of the ongoing action.
+If you are involved in an ongoing divorce, paternity or child custody action discuss with your attorney your desire of changing your child’s name as you may request a name change as a part of the ongoing action.
 If both parents agree to a name change, there can be an agreement drafted between the parties to be approved by the court in its final determination.

 For parents to be able to change the legal name of a child, there are specific steps that must be followed.
-An Orlando Child Custody Attorney can answer any questions concerning situations such as changing your child’s name.
+A lawyer can answer any questions concerning situations such as changing your child’s name.
 We will be able to provide you with proper legal advice and walk you through these emotionally difficult times.

 Speaking to an attorney at our office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.